Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Psoriasis vs. Eczema on the Scalp

 While both psoriasis and eczema on the scalp have commonalities such as itching and discolored skin, eczema does not usually appear as dry or with such thick scales.
-Additionally, eczema scales on the scalp have more of a whitish or yellowish hue versus the silvery one common in psoriasis.
+Additionally, eczema scales on the scalp have more of a whitish or yellowish hue versus the silvery color common in psoriasis.

 Psoriasis vs. Eczema on the Face